Parque de la Paloma In Benalmádena, Spain

 I’m excited to share with you some of the different sections within the park that you don’t want to miss on your trip to Benalmádena.

-Large Pond
+Large Pond With Walking Loop

 There is a large pond at the base of the park.
 It has ducks and geese in it and many people stop to feed them bread, especially on Sundays with families out to enjoy the park.
 There is also a walking loop so you can enjoy a leisurely stroll around the pond.